 Mindfulness Meditation is where a we intentionally train our mind to focus on an anchor like our breath so that we begin to understand how our mind gets hooked on thoughts and how our body offers us feedback through felt-sense signals.

 Getting still each day and developing a regular meditation practice, creates in-the-moment awareness in daily life.
 You'll start relating to your thoughts and feelings in a new way.
 You'll regain your power of choice in how you respond instead of operating from a place of autopilot reaction.

-Meditation has dozens of benefits and improves health in many ways, one of the biggest is retraining our minds to become less reactive and not get hooked or swept away by our random thoughts as easily.
+Meditation has dozens of benefits and improves a person's health in many ways.
+The science is clear on this.
+One of the biggest benefits is retraining your mind to become less reactive and avoid getting swept away by random thoughts or external events as easily.

-When we observe our thoughts in our meditation practice, we're learning how to create a slight pause or gap, and it’s in that space we hold our power and freedom of choice in how we relate to our thoughts and respond to life.
+When you observe your thoughts in meditation, you learn how to create a slight pause or gap, and it’s in that space you hold your power and freedom of choice in how we relate to our thoughts and respond to life.
 This applies to our internal thought life and the external world around us.
 Best of all, it’s a skill everyone can learn.
 Yes, everyone can meditate (there are no exceptions) and even one minute counts!
 Better to practice one minute daily than 10-15 minutes once in a while.

 Important reminder: there’s only one wrong way to meditate and that’s to not meditate.

 The only way to know whether implementing a regular meditation practice into your life improves your health and quality of life is to give it an honest try.
 Come with an explorative and curious mind and see what happens.
 I can genuinely say that each person who has taken me up on developing a regular meditation practice was at first highly skeptical and resistant, but couldn't wait to tell me how grateful they were they gave it a try and stuck with it long enough to see what all the hype was about.
 Yes, it is transformative.